Unstructured-IO/unstructured/_sources/bricks.rst.txt

 ``.png``, ``.jpg``, and ``.txt`` files.
 If you set the ``include_page_breaks`` kwarg to ``True``, the output will include page breaks.
 This is only supported for ``.pptx``, ``.html``, ``.pdf``, ``.png``, and ``.jpg``.
+The ``strategy`` kwarg controls the strategy for partitioning documents.
+Generally available strategies are `"fast"` for faster processing and `"hi_res"` for

 .. code:: python